Built in 1914…

 This first-of-its-kind organ designed to play for an outdoor audience has been amazing music-lovers since December 31, 1914, when from his presidential desk Woodrow Wilson touched the telegraph key that set off fireworks and lit the Pavilion’s 1,644 incandescent bulbs to launch the Panama-California International Exposition.

-Entering the 21st Century with 4,518 pipes in 73 ranks, the Spreckels Organ is the largest outdoor organ in the world.
+Now with 5,017 pipes in 80 ranks, the Spreckels Organ is the largest outdoor organ in the world.
 To see the detailed “Stop List” of the Spreckels Organ, CLICK HERE.
 This magnificent instrument continues to offer free programs of the full range of musical masterworks thanks to a cooperative partnership between the City of San Diego and the Spreckels Organ Society.

 The Austin pipe organ, and the Pavilion designed by Harrison Albright to house it, were a gift from brothers John and Adolph Spreckels to the people of the world, offering free music in the days before commercial radio, television, or movies with sound.

 As San Diego’s single most important business owner and investor at the turn of the 20th century, John D. Spreckels was serving as 1st Vice President of the Exposition Corporation, and hit upon the idea of offering not only an organ, but one that would showcase San Diego’s fine climate by providing only outdoor seating at concerts.
 Read more about the Spreckels brothers and their family story at this link.

 The Pavilion was a focus of musical performances during the 1915-16 Exposition, thanks to a music committee headed by Gertrude Gilbert.
 During World War I Miss Gilbert worked with the YMCA to furnish music for Sunday morning services here for sailors in training.